 How High Heat Leads to HVAC Failure

-How to Prevent Your Commercial HVAC from Failing Due to High Heat
+How to Prevent Your Commercial HVAC Failure Due to High Heat

 Scheduled, preventative maintenance will significantly help your HVAC unit not only run more efficiently overall but can also decrease the risk of a unit failing during hot days.
 The two main preventative measures that need to be taken during HVAC maintenance is coil cleaning and the changing of air filters.
 If coils and/or air filters are dirty or clogged, the overall efficiency of a unit can significantly decrease.